This collection has 25 Best Thanksgiving and Christmas Turkey Recipes around. From small dinners to big ones, there is something for everyone.

 The meat is not salty, so you can actually brine the turkey if you want to.

-Kosher turkeys, free-range turkey, and free-roaming turkeys are better options, as depending on how much the turkeys are allowed to move and get some exercise, the meat will also be leaner.
+Kosher turkeys, free-range turkeys, and free-roaming turkeys are better options, as depending on how much the turkeys are allowed to move and get some exercise, the meat will also be leaner.

-They are humanely processed, there are no additives, chemicals and the flavor is great.
+They are humanely processed, there are no additives or chemicals, and the flavor is great.

 Organic turkeys are more expensive, but they are fed organic feed and have good flavor.